Planning-oriented Autonomous Driving: Experiments

-Fig. \ref{fig:vis} visualizes the results of all tasks for one complex scene.
+\cref{fig:vis} visualizes the results of all tasks for one complex scene.
 The ego vehicle drives with notice to the potential movement of a front vehicle and lane.
-The failure cases of UniAD is summarized in two aspects mainly: (1) inaccurate results occur in prior modules while the later tasks could still recover, \eg, predictions and planned trajectory remain reasonable though objects have a large heading angle deviation in tracking results; (2) all modules are affected under some long-tail scenarios, \eg, large trucks and trailers.
+In the Supplementary, we show more visualizations of challenging scenarios and one promising case for the planning-oriented design, that inaccurate results occur in prior modules while the later tasks could still recover, \eg, the planned trajectory remains reasonable though objects have a large heading angle deviation or fail to be detected in tracking results.
+Besides, we analyze that failure cases of \algname are mainly under some long-tail scenarios such as large trucks and trailers, shown in the Supplementary as well.